 The jet turbine powered electricity

 Dual-fuel combustors - oil or natural gas - are a common option available on aero-derivative combustion turbines in this size category.

-Equipped with dual-fuel combustors, the Capitol Building Complex's new power plant combustion turbines could be upgraded to capture their CO2 emissions of natural gas or oil fossil fuels or biofuels by adding a postcombustion carbon capture facility to their exhausts.
+Equipped with dual-fuel combustors, the Capitol Building Complex's new power plant combustion turbines could be upgraded to capture their CO2 emissions of natural gas or oil fossil fuels or biosynfuels by adding a postcombustion carbon capture facility to their exhausts.